How To: Create a custom projection file with units of feet or meters in ArcMap

 Note: The projection parameters for the custom projection file must be obtained from the data source.
 Refer to Item 6 in the knowledge base article titled, "Projection Basics: What the GIS professional needs to know".
 A link to this article is included in the Related Information section below.

-Click OK on the Browse for a Coordinate System dialog box.
+Click OK in the Browse for a Coordinate System dialog box.
 Click OK again on the New Projected Coordinate System dialog box.

-On the Data Frame Properties > Coordinate System tab, click the Add to Favorites button.
+- On the Data Frame Properties > Coordinate System tab, click Add to Favorites.
 This writes a copy of the custom projection file to disk.
-The custom projection file is listed in the 'Favorites' folder on the Coordinate system tab.
+The custom projection file is listed in the Favorites folder on the Coordinate system tab.

 Note: The actual location of this 'Favorites' directory is C:\Documents and Setting\<user_name>\Application Data\ESRI\ArcMap\Coordinate Systems.
 To make the new, custom projection file easily available for defining coordinate systems and projecting data in ArcToolBox, copy the custom projection file from that folder.
 Make a new folder in C:\Program Files\ArcGIS\Coordinate Systems.
 Name the new folder 'Custom PRJ Files'.
 Paste the custom projection file into that folder.
 This makes the custom projection file more accessible in ArcGIS Desktop, and also insures against loss of the file.

-Click Apply and OK on the Data Frame Properties dialog box.
+- Click Apply and OK in the Data Frame Properties dialog box.
 The new custom projected coordinate system is assigned to the current ArcMap document.

 If the datasets line up, the custom projection file has been created correctly.